FROM SEA TO SKY, ALL YOUR MORTGAGE FINANCING NEEDS

 PROVIDING AWARD-WINNING SERVICE AND TAKING CARE OF ALL YOUR HOME NEEDS IN ONE PLACE, ASK ME FOR MORE DETAILS!

-James began working as a mortgage broker in 2010 after obtaining his Bachelor of Commerce with a double major in Finance and Marketing.
-James worked alongside one of the top brokers in Canada, before making the switch to Verico network in 2014, and in a few short years he was recognized in the industry as a rising star.
+James commenced his career as a mortgage broker in 2010, following the completion of his Bachelor of Commerce degree with a dual major in Finance and Marketing.
+During his tenure, he collaborated with a highly esteemed broker before transitioning to the Verico network in 2014.
+Within a relatively short period, he garnered recognition within the industry as a rising star.

 • 2020 CMP Industry Icon